 To this end, scooters with intricate designs such as the foldable, mountain, and off-road electric scooters variety will generally cost much more, when all other factors are held constant.
 This is because they take longer to design, using more manpower and resources than your typical electric scooter.

 Furthermore, an electric scooter that is designed to be exceptionally sturdy will cost more.
 This is because it will use advanced materials that cost more than the standard steel.
 For instance, carbon fiber electric scooter will cost more than the aluminum scooters, which in turn will cost more than the steel scooters.

 With regards to weight, there are two elements that influence the cost of the scooter.
 The weight of the scooter and the maximum carrying weight.
 A lightweight scooter will be more expensive than a heavier scooter as it makes use of advanced materials, as explained in the section above.

 As for carrying capacity, the higher the carrying capacity, the more expensive it is.
 This is because scooters designed to have higher carrying capacity tend to be sturdier with robust motors.
 This increases their cost significantly compared to scooters will lower weight-bearing capacity.

 Just as it with any motorized vehicle, the addition of extra features will increase the cost of the unit.
 As such, electric scooters that have extra features, whether it be safety features or user-experience enhancing features, tend to cost more.

-Additional considerations that affect pricing in the electric scooter market is the brand value and the build quality.
+Additional considerations that affect pricing in the electric scooter market is brand value and build quality.